maxalmonte14/books-notes/programming-from-the-ground-up/README.md

 ## Chapter 11 - High-Level Languages

 **Note**: I won't be convering this chapter since it is dedicated to high-level languages, which doesn't interest me at this precise moment.
 Why would I be reading an assembly book if I wanted to learn about high-level languages?

+## Chapter 12 - Optimization

+#### Page 225-228

+###### Local Optimizations

+The fastest addressing modes are *immediate* and *register*. *Direct* is the next fastest, then *indirect*, and *base pointer* and *indexed indirect* are the slowest.
+Use the faster addressing modes, when possible.
+When you have a structured piece of memory that you are accessing using *base pointer* addressing, the first element can be accessed the quickest.
+Since it's offset is `0`, you can access it using *indirect addressing* instead of *base pointer addressing*, which makes it faster.